 Adult: As monotherapy or in combination with other antihypertensives: Initially, 12.5 mg daily, may be increased up to 50 mg daily as necessary.
 Max: 100 mg daily.
 Dosage is individualised according to patient response.
 Child: <6 months 3 mg/kg daily in 2 divided doses; 6 months to <2 years 1-2 mg/kg daily as single or in 2 divided doses.
 Max: 37.5 mg daily; 2-12 years 1-2 mg/kg daily as single or in 2 divided doses.
 Max: 100 mg daily.
 Elderly: >65 years Initially, 12.5 mg daily, titrate as necessary in increments of 12.5 mg.

 Should be taken with food.

-Monitor serum electrolytes (e.g. Na, K), blood pressure, BUN, renal function tests, fluid status and creatinine.
+Monitor serum electrolytes (e.g. Na, K), blood pressure, BUN, creatinine.
 Assess skin for photosensitivity and skin cancer; visual acuity and ocular pain.

-Symptoms: Electrolyte depletion (e.g. hypokalaemia, hypochloraemia, hyponatremia), extreme diuresis resulting to dehydration.
+Symptoms: Electrolyte depletion (e.g. hypokalaemia, hypochloraemia, hyponatraemia), and dehydration.
 Management: Symptomatic and supportive treatment.
-May induce emesis or perform gastric lavage.
+May induce emesis or perform gastric lavage for recent ingestion.
 Administration of activated charcoal may be given within 1 hour of ingestion.
 Correct dehydration, electrolyte imbalance, hepatic coma, and hypotension by established procedures.
 Give oxygen or artificial respiration for respiratory impairment as needed.